 The Group's transactions in foreign currency consist of revenues from partners, pharmaceutical sales, purchases of services and goods and other operating costs.

-The Group's transactions in its most common currencies and the theoretical effect on profit or loss arising if the average rates of exchange for each currency change by 5 percent are shown below.
+The Group's transactions in its most common currencies and the theoretical effect on profit or loss arising if the average rates of exchange for each currency change by 5 percent are shown on the next page.

 07 cont.